Preclinical Development (PDEV) Awards

 The maximum total funding for a PDEV award is $13 million per award.
 The maximum award duration is 5 years.

 Applicants may request CIRM support for preclinical development activities spanning pre-IND and IND-enabling stages.
-The maximum overall award amount and duration as well as expected funds requested and duration for each individual stage are described below.
+The maximum overall award amount and duration as well as expected funds requested and duration for each individual stage are described in the PA.

 How to Submit a Pre-submission Form: